Roaming the streets of Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore is the highlight of any tour of Liguria.

 Ticking an item off my travel dream-list!
 I went to Cinque Terre with my parents during the off-season at the beginning of November.
 It is a rainy period for the Italian Riviera but still thoroughly enjoyable.
 With fewer tourists than during the summer, it was easier to take our time and visit several of the five villages within the national park.

-We arrived by train from Genoa to La Spezia.
+We arrived by train from Genoa, where we were staying for a few days, to La Spezia.
 Everybody told us that it was the only option but you can also take the train to Sestri Levante, closer to Genoa.
 The five villages of Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore are located between those two cities.
 You will find a tourist information point for the park at every train station and buy your one-day entry card for the park (16€) there.
 It gives you access to all the trails and allows you to use the regional train between each village as much as you want, among other things.

 What to know before going